Trump ‘Threatens’ Sending Troops To Mexico To Stop ‘Bad Hombres’

 “I said to the missis last night that I should build a tunnel instead [of a wall].
 She said that it was a good idea so I got up out of bed to draw some designs.
 I was there with a blank piece of paper and pen.
 It took me a good few hours but I eventually came up with something perfect.
 It’s of cylindrical design and will go underground.”

-So when Mexico’s president cancelled the phone call, it should have come as no surprise to President Trump.
+So when Mexico’s president canceled the phone call, it should have come as no surprise to President Trump.
 Instead, he quickly called up Peña Nieto and treated him in a threatening and humiliating manner.

 ‘I don’t need the Mexicans’: Report claims Trump threatened to send troops to Mexico in call with Nieto https://t.co/q2XxrJshCt pic.twitter.com/HTS7kxAL4H